woct0rdho/torch-ggml-ops/docs/experiment_ggtensile_grouped_mmq_fwd_iq2_s.md

 ### N1 final disposition

 The N1 qualification result recorded above resolves this pending item.
 Its 25-repeat complete and body evidence is mixed and every uncertainty interval crosses parity, so partial zero-bank hoisting is closed as timing-neutral rather than by a fixed advancement threshold.
 A separate read-only pass over the restored canonical IQ2_S physical plan, lowering, generated body, and the grouped cross-family results found no new initialization, epilogue, route, address, wait, barrier, VOPD, or geometry mechanism with an exact target and a plausible unmeasured gain.
 The earlier R1-R4 and J128 dispositions remain scoped and unchanged.
 No actionable in-contract IQ2_S mechanism remains under the current direct-packed serial ownership premise.

+## Post-Audit B16 Ownership Reopening

+Status: planned and unmeasured.
+N1, J128, global-codebook, route-prologue, and payload-prefetch conclusions remain closed.
+The changed premise is reuse of decoded weights across row tiles, not another instruction-local cleanup.

+### I1: Route-persistent two-block IQ2_S image

+The current K512 row loop decodes both IQ2_S blocks again for every 64-row routed tile.
+Add one identity that expands both blocks once per route/output-column workgroup into two immutable full-weight LDS images, with the activation image kept disjoint, then reuses them for all serial row tiles.
+Codebook selection, signs, odd scales, quarter-scale arithmetic, and packed input ownership remain exact.
+The image exists only for the lifetime of the workgroup and does not create a prepared-weight API, external workspace, or cache invalidation contract.

+Derive LDS size, alignment, and occupancy before emission.
+Screen B16 first against `iq2_s_serial_full_weight_lds_64_linear_payload_prefetch()` because its complete-call result is only `1.0015x` HIP and long routes maximize decode amortization.
+Report route tile counts and dynamic codebook/decode work removed.
+Require a stable greater-than-two-percent parent gain before B4/B1 work.
+All route, malformed-route, mutation, sentinel, independent-reference, deterministic-build, and zero-spill gates remain.
+I1 is exact and needs no model integration.

+The pre-emission size is now bounded by the existing typed layout: the activation image is `64 * 144 = 9,216` bytes and each complete IQ2_S weight image is `64 * 336 = 21,504` bytes, so two persistent block images require `9,216 + 2 * 21,504 = 52,224` bytes.
+This is the same one-workgroup LDS class as the rejected J128 artifact, versus 30,720 bytes for the selected one-image J64 parent.
+J128 changed output-column ownership and therefore does not reject I1, but the occupancy loss is real.
+The later Q4 route-persistent body also regressed about 12% on its strongest uniform B16 case after growing to 57,856 bytes.
+I1 consequently remains a high-ceiling but low-confidence exact discriminator and ranks behind resource-neutral arithmetic and paired-M192 work.

+### I2: Dependency liveness and I3 output conversion

+I2 derives waits and barriers from typed codebook-load, decoded-image, activation-image, local-read, and overwrite events.
+Identity mode must reproduce the current source.
+Any barrier change requires an exact cross-wave liveness proof and is tested independently on the current B16 parent before composition with I1.
+I2 remains exact.

+I3 compares only final-output `RNEPreserveNaN`, one-instruction `BiasRound`, and zero-instruction `Truncate`.
+Numerical tests use finite inputs, fail on non-finite output, and report error distributions; no NaN/Inf handling is emitted in the kernel.
+I3 is an approximate research identity and requires model integration before retention.
+I1, I2, and I3 must not be combined until each isolated experiment has qualified.

+For execution order, screen I3 before implementing the 52,224-byte I1 body because it changes no LDS or occupancy.
+I2 remains reusable exact infrastructure but has a low-single-digit performance prior.
+These priorities are unmeasured and do not weaken any correctness or model-integration gate.